authentik SCIM Provisioning

 authentik SCIM 2.0 Setup

-Configuring SCIM 2.0 requires a similar process to SSO — you'll need to create a new Application
+Configuring SCIM 2.0 follows a process similar to SSO — you'll need to create a new Application

 .
 Then, in the second step, select SCIM